My Freshly Hatched Shell In The GD Loft

 - Just plain old wet & Dry: Used during most methods and was very effective.
 Tacitly, this was very good as the flatting surface contoured with what needed doing.

-(The white bits are sticky-tape glue stuck to the body)
+(The white bits is sticky-tape glue stuck to the body)

 Work in Progress